camunda/camunda-docs-static/get-started/content/spring/service-task.md

 }
 ```

+This will simply add a Spring Bean to the application context, which injects to the process engine and starts a single process instance from an `afterPropertiesSet()` method.

-We add the Spring bean to the applicationContext.xml file:
+Add the Spring bean to the `applicationContext.xml` file:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"